Simulation-Software-Engineering/Lecture-Material/01_version_control/merge_rebase_slides.md

 - `git checkout feature && git rebase main`
     <img src="https://raw.githubusercontent.com/Simulation-Software-Engineering/Lecture-Material/main/01_version_control/figs/history_rebase/fig.png" width=90%; style="margin-left:auto; margin-right:auto; padding-top: 25px; padding-bottom: 25px">
-- New parents --> new hashes --> history is rewritten
+- States of issues change (and new parents) --> history is rewritten
 - If `feature` is already on remote, it needs a force push `git push --force myfork feature`.
 - Be careful: Only use rebase if **only you** work on a branch (a local branch or a branch on your fork).
 - For local branches very helpful: `git pull --rebase` (fetch & rebase)